UBC-MDS/DSCI522_Team_23/README.md

 - We will be plotting a histogram on all the variables to gain insight into the probability distribution that the dataset follows.
 With a histogram, it is easy for us to see how the data is distributed.
 Also, scatterplot will be used to show the relationship between two variables.
 If the points between two variables resemble a straight line, this indicates that the relationship between the two variables we have is approximately linear.

+### Sharing Results of Analysis

+We would compare the results of our cross-validation analysis to test analysis and see whether there exists any overfitting or underfitting in our model.
+Also, we would return the confusion matrix of model performance on the test data to check for misclassification errors.

 ### References